 2. Prevent Parasites

 Fleas can cause uncomfortable itching for your cat and you, but can also lead to hair loss, hot spots and infection if left untreated.
 They’re the most common external parasite plaguing our cats, and just one ingested flea can infect your feline friend with tapeworms.
 Fortunately, they’re easy to prevent with some of the many options available today.
+You can choose between topical once-a-month applications like Advantage and Frontline or medicated collars like Seresto.
 Be careful, though, some over-the-counter flea medications can be fatal to cats.
 So, talk to your veterinarian about the best option for your kitty.

 3. Maintain a Healthy Weight